jacksalici/jacksalici.com/src/content/projects/notion-cli-list-manager.md

 pubDate: 2021-12-21
 slug: notion-cli-list-manager
 description: A command-line interface to manage Notion databases.
+news: Notion CLI List Manager is a Python tool to manage Notion databases from the terminal.
 categories: ["API Development"]
 tags: ["Notion", "CLI"]
 stack: ["Python"]